dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 Once the transfer is approved, the domain(s) will now be with your new registrar and no longer with DNSimple.

 <info>
-Note: If you are transferring your domain out of DNSimple and no longer require any of our additional services, your account will remain active until you unsubscribe your account.
+Note: If you're transferring your domain out of DNSimple, and no longer require any of our additional services, your account will remain active until you unsubscribe.
 This will not happen automatically.
 </info>